-Before you start, we recommend you to review the list of Frequently Asked Questions (FAQ) (PDF 169 KB) on the Fulbright Foreign Student Program and read the Instructions for Completing the 2021-2022 Fulbright Foreign Student Program Application (PDF 537 KB) carefully and in its entirety so that you understand the requirements.
+Before you start, we recommend that you review the Frequently Asked Questions (FAQ) (PDF 225 KB) and the Instructions for Completing the Fulbright Foreign Student Program Application (PDF 534 KB) carefully and in its entirety so that you understand the requirements.

 What do we look for in our applicants?

 - sufficiently high level of English to undertake full-time graduate level study in the U.S.,

 - evidence of ambition, high motivation, serious commitment and leadership potential,

 - study in fields tied to future career goals that will significantly benefit the country of Uzbekistan,

 - demonstrable ambassadorial skills with evidence of cultural sensitivity and a genuine desire to learn more about the United States and share with American citizens aspects of Uzbekistan culture,